lichstars/enquirer/README.md

-# enquirer
+# Enquirer
-Basic application with React front end web application & Sinatra on the server side
+Basic application that allows enquiries to be submitted via a form and shows all enquiries that have been saved.
+Built with React on the front end & Sinatra on the server side with a yaml storage database.

-# Run Application on Docker
+# Run Web Application on Docker
 ```
 cd app
 docker build -t app .